peopledoc/layout-linter/README.md

 - read this [document on how to write tests](https://github.com/peopledoc/layout-linter/blob/master/testing.md)

 ## how to demo
+- close all current Chrome incognito windows
 - go to `/layout-linter` and run `make run-demo`
-- an incognito window will open up in your Chrome browser with a linted page.
-All errors will be marked with a red dot on that page.
-Hover over each dot to read the list of errors for that element.
+- an incognito window will open up in your Chrome browser with an HTML page built using [Bootstrap](https://github.com/twbs/bootstrap).
+The page will have been linted using [the following set of rules](https://github.com/peopledoc/layout-linter/blob/master/demo/.layoutrc) (based on the [Bootstrap](https://github.com/twbs/bootstrap) framework HTML rules)

 ## how to use